signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 rsync -av $HOME/stakepoolscripts/cardano/${NODE_CONFIG}/* $HOME/stakepoolscripts/bin
 ```

 Martin hosts checksums but I have found he updates them faster than his webserver can serve them resulting in those newest updated files failing.
 Checking your local version against github before moving them to your cold machine is a good practice to get into.
-All of this is dependent on the replies you get from your DNS server.
-Is it really your chosen DNS server?
-Anyway..
+All of this is dependent on the replies you get from your DNS server, security wise.

 I am in the habit of pulling updates, running a check against the repo and gathering copies of any binaries needed for USB transfer to the cold machine.
 These would include the latest $HOME/stakepoolscripts/bin folder and a copy of the cardano-cli binary in $HOME/.local/bin

 ### Common.inc

 Create a variable for testnet magic, Byron to Shelley epoch value and a variable to determine whether we are on mainnet or testnet.
-If on testnet we apend the magic value ontoo out CONFIG_NET variable.
+If on testnet we apend the magic value onto out CONFIG_NET variable.

 ```bash
 echo export MAGIC=$(cat ${NODE_FILES}/${NODE_CONFIG}-shelley-genesis.json | jq -r '.networkMagic') >> ${HOME}/.adaenv; . ${HOME}/.adaenv